Business and summary of significant accounting policies

 Billed receivables are balances where an invoice has been prepared and issued and is collectible under standard contract terms.

 Many of our clients require invoices to be prepared on a monthly basis.
-Where we anticipate that an invoice will be issued within a short period of time and where the funds are considered collectible from within standard contract terms, we include this balance as billable accounts receivable.
+Where we anticipate that an invoice will be issued within a short period of time and where the funds are considered collectible within standard contract terms, we include this balance as billable accounts receivable.

 Both billed and billable balances are recorded at their face amount less an allowance for doubtful accounts.
 We re-evaluate our client receivables on a quarterly basis, especially receivables that are past due, and reassess our allowance for doubtful accounts based on specific client collection issues.